 High Porosity: If the water bubbles are absorbed by the hair almost immediately, you have high porosity.

-Normal Porosity: If the water bubbles get soaked up slowly within a minute or so, you have normal porosity.
+Normal Porosity: If the water bubbles get soaked up slowly, you have normal porosity.

 Low Porosity: If the water bubbles stay on the hair surface without being absorbed into the hair, or even trickle down the hair surface, you have low porosity.